vanruc/todoApp/README.md

 And after the above definition, we will have the resultant screen below.
 ![](doc_img_src/staff%20leftandrightside.png).

-Now we will put Contact Image on the right hand side and all Staff Data to the left hand side.
+Now we will move the Contact Image on the right hand side and all Staff Data to the left hand side.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>